OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_image160.PNG)

-6. Add SCHEMATRANDATA to the SOE schema using the GGADMIN Credential Alias.
+6. Add SCHEMATRANDATA to the SOE schema using the SGGATE Credential Alias.
-After logging into the database as described in step 5 for the DB, find the Trandata section.
+After logging into the database as described in step 5 for the OGGOOW181 DB, find the Trandata section.
 Click on the plus ( + ) sign and make sure that the radio button for Schema is selected (Figure A-6).
 At this point, you provide the Schema Name, enable All Columns and Scheduling Columns, and click Submit.

 Figure A-6: